-Qι lestion s on the Tax Return
+Qu estion s on the Tax Return

 1 Are you a Canadian citizen?

 Yes No

-2 2 If you are a Canadian citizen, do you authorize the Canada Revenue Agency (CRA) to provide name, address and date of birth to Elections Canada?
+2 If you are a Canadian citizen, do you authorize the Canada Revenue Agency (CRA) to pr your name, address and date of birth to Elections Canada?

 Yes No

-3 Would you u like to register for CRA online mail?
-If so, please provide your email address.
+3 Would you ı like to register for CRA online mail?
+If so, please provide your email address

-E-mail Adr ress:
+E-mail Adr ess:

-4 • ant your tax refund or credit deposited directly to your account in a financial institution character are to a void cheque or your banking information (i.e. branch, institution and account
+4 • int your tax refund or credit deposited directly to your account in a financial?
+If so, attach a void cheque or your banking information (i.e. branch, institution and umber)

+Yes No

-Are you a U.S. citizen, Green Card Holder, or were you, or your parents born in the United States?
-If yes, you likely have U.S. filing obligations.
+5 • U.S. citizen, Green Card Holder, or were you, or your parents born in the United yes, you likely have U.S. filing obligations.